vitessio/website/content/en/docs/15.0/user-guides/configuration-basic/keyspaces-shards.md

 weight: 7
 ---

-You can create keyspaces and shards using vtctlclient commands.
+You can create keyspaces and shards using vtctldclient commands.
 However, they are not necessary because these are implicitly created as you bring up the vttablets.

 The canonical information for keyspaces and shards is initially created in the global topo.
 This information is then deployed to the cell-specific topos through rebuild commands like `RebuildKeyspaceGraph` and `RebuildVSchemaGraph`.
 These commands are implicitly issued on your behalf whenever applicable.
 But there are situations where you will have to issue them manually.
 For example, if you create a new cell, you will have to issue these commands to copy the data into the new cell.